 What is it?

-URGE to Compute provides apprenticeships worth $10,000 to each of 12 students annually
+URGE to Compute provides paid apprenticeships to a cohort of students annually

 to conduct research of a computational nature in mathematics and the mathematical sciences.